This blog post compares machine learning platforms from major cloud providers Azure, AWS and Google Cloud. Also Databricks platform has been included.

 For teams using R language SageMaker provides a full blown RStudio environment .

 SageMaker has the Edge Manager to deploy ML models on physical devices.
 This seems like an interesting option for those who need it.

 The SageMaker Studio user experience is not the most user friendly.
 It is somewhat difficult to find what link needs to be clicked or how to proceed with the setup.
 AWS keeps services as independent as possible.
 This makes solutions modular but sometimes complex to understand.

 R (RStudio) and Python (Studio) development have been clearly isolated from each other.
-The RStudio requires a paid licence .
-This takes R usage closer to MatLab where only specialized organizations will choose it over Python because of licence fees.
+The RStudio requires a paid license .
+This takes R usage closer to MatLab where only specialized organizations will choose it over Python because of license fees.

 It appears that notebooks can not be scheduled directly from Studio which is dedicated for experimental work.
 Instead, Processing and Training jobs need to be containerized and deployed in a separate process.